In the previous blog post, I wrote about Dexie, an IndexedDB wrapper library that simplifies IndexedDB programming.

 }

-This is already everything you need to do for setting up Dexie in a TypeScript application.
-From here on, accessing the database works the same way as all the other examples you see in the documentation or my previous blog post.
+This is all you need to do to set up Dexie in a TypeScript application.
+From here on, accessing the database works the same way as in all the other examples you see in the documentation or my previous blog post.

 const lastUpdate = localStorage.getItem('lastUpdate');